-- Be positive and explain how much the orthotic is going to help them. - Prepare your child with answers for when other children ask about their orthotic - Encourage your child to think of it as something that makes them stronger, faster and safer. - Talk about and share pictures of other children or adults, that wear orthotics.
+- Be positive and explain how much the orthotic helps.
+Encourage your child to think of it as a something that makes them stronger, faster and safer. - Talk with and prepare your child with answers for when others may ask about their orthotic. - Share pictures and stories of other children or adults, that also wear orthotics.